AnirudhVasudev47/Portfolio/DEPLOYMENT.md

-# Deploying Your Portfolio Website to Vercel
+# Step-by-Step Guide to Deploy Your Portfolio on Vercel

-This comprehensive guide will help you deploy Anirudh Vasudev's portfolio website to Vercel, providing a professional web presence with automatic deployments and seamless database integration.
+This updated guide provides detailed instructions to successfully deploy your portfolio website to Vercel, addressing common deployment issues.

 ## Prerequisites

-1. A [Vercel](https://vercel.com) account (you can sign up for free with your GitHub, GitLab, or Bitbucket account)
+1. A [Vercel](https://vercel.com) account (sign up for free with your GitHub, GitLab, or Bitbucket account)
 2. A PostgreSQL database (recommended: [Neon](https://neon.tech) provides a generous free tier with PostgreSQL)
 3. Your project code in a Git repository (GitHub, GitLab, or Bitbucket)